Nimona: Development and publication

-In a course as Maryland Institute College of Art, ND Stevenson received an assignment to create a new character, and revisited an idea from high school of a female shapeshifter.
+In a course at Maryland Institute College of Art, ND Stevenson received an assignment to create a new character, and revisited an idea from high school of a female shapeshifter.
 According to Stevenson, he created Nimona by combining this shapeshifter with a Joan of Arc-inspired character that he was drawing at the time.
 Nimona's look was based on his own experiences with cosplay; Stevenson preferred cosplaying as male characters rather than female characters, and wanted "to do a costume that people who weren't interested in looking particularly buxom or sensual might want to dress as".
-Other characters and a story followed as Stevenson revisited the concept several times over his junior year, and later received approval for the comic to be their senior thesis.
+Other characters and a story followed as Stevenson revisited the concept several times over his junior year, and later received approval for the comic to be his senior thesis.

 Stevenson initially published Nimona online on Tumblr.
 The comic began as a collection of one- and two-page comics.
 Stevenson says that he "had no idea what Nimona was when I started it" and that it was experimental, but that he knew very early how it would end.
 According to Stevenson, an agent reached out to him shortly after he had posted the first few pages.
 Stevenson was still at school when he learned his agent had sold Nimona to the publisher HarperCollins.

 The webcomic ran from June 2012 to September 2014.
 Stevenson described completing Nimona as both satisfying and "a little sad".
 HarperCollins published the completed comic as a young adult graphic novel in May 2015.
-The work has since been translated into several other languages, including Chinese, Czech, Dutch, French, German, Hebrew, Hungarian, Indonesian, Italian, Norwegian, Portuguese, Romanian, Russian, Slovak, Spanish, and Turkish.
+The work has since been translated into several other languages, including Chinese, Czech, Dutch, French, German, Hebrew, Hungarian, Indonesian, Italian, Norwegian, Portuguese, Russian, Slovak, Spanish, and Turkish.

 In August 2016, an audiobook version of Nimona was published through Audible.
 It features voicework by Rebecca Soler, Jonathan Davis, Marc Thompson, January LaVoy, Natalie Gold, Peter Bradbury, and David Pittu, has a runtime of two hours and seventeen minutes, and is unabridged.